NightfallRollup/nightfall-phase2ceremony/README.md

 # Nightfall MPC Ceremony

-Zero-knowledge proofs require a trusted setup.
-This setup generates a so-called "toxic waste" which could potentially allow to create fake proofs.
-To avoid this, one or two ceremonies needs to be held where this setup is generated via multi-party computation (MPC).
+Zero-knowledge proofs require a trusted setup and one or two ceremonies need to be held where this setup is generated via multi-party computation (MPC).

-When using the groth16 proving scheme, a two-phase ceremony needs to be held:
+When using the SNARK, a two-phase ceremony needs to be held to increase the security and preventing faking proof of being generated:
 - Phase1, which is done for all circuits
-- Phase2, which is applied to a specific circuit only\
+- Phase2, which is applied to a specific circuit only

-For phase1, as it's done for all circuits, Nightfall uses the Hermez Phase1 Ceremony and its files.
+For Phase1, as it's done for all circuits, Nightfall uses the Hermez Phase1 Ceremony and its files.
 You can know more on the
 [Hermez blog post about it](https://blog.hermez.io/hermez-cryptographic-setup/).

-As a preparation for phase2 of the ceremony, which is coordinated on this repo, we downloaded the 2^20 file from Hermez Phase1 ceremony.
+As a preparation for Phase2 of the ceremony, which is coordinated on this repo, we downloaded the 2^20 file from Hermez Phase1 ceremony.
 We then applied the [snarkjs setup phase](https://github.com/iden3/snarkjs#15-setup) for each circuit: